 What We Do: With Health Care Partners

 Across the country, health educators, medical practitioners and community leaders have identified diet-related health problems as a major threat to the well-being of the communities they serve.
+Low consumption of fruits and vegetables as well as diets high in sodium and saturated fats have been identified as risk factors for developing certain chronic diseases, like heart disease, diabetes and cancer.
+Chronic disease is the leading cause of death in the U.S., with 6 of out 10 adults suffering from one chronic disease and another 4 in 10 adults suffering from two or more chronic diseases.
 This dilemma is exacerbated by the fact that 17% of women and 28% of men report lacking a primary care provider and therefore do not have easy, direct access to professional medical aid and guidance.
 With health disparities on the rise, there is an opportunity for healthy food access advocates and health care providers to work together and reach more people in need.

 the food trust solution